GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

 ### Admin GUI Portal - Konga

-* You can configure Konga by setting properties in the local.js file.
+* Configure Konga by setting properties in the local.js file.
 This is used to set the port, oxd, OP and client settings.

     ```
      /opt/gluu-gateway/konga/config/local.js